 Animal products contain almost no fibre so they can never supply the needs of the microbiome; not implying that they are unimportant but confirming that those eating mainly meat, dairy and eggs simply will not have a happy tum despite all the excellent protein.

-But legumes are a ready source of protein, resistant starch and dietary fibre; that makes for a perfect fit for the MBD.
+But legumes are a ready source of protein, resistant starch and dietary fibre; that makes a perfect fit for the MBD.

 Hummus is made mainly from chickpeas and sesame seeds; excellent Microbiome Enhancer Diet foods.